Faculty and Staff

 Rosie Bellert, RDH, BS - Program Director

 Rosie Bellert graduated in 1974 from Shoreline Community College Dental Hygiene Program and earned a Bachelor Degree at the University of Washington in 1981.
 She has practice traditional and restorative hygiene for that many years, her expertise and passion is in restorative practice.
 She worked with a University of Washington Kellogg Grant traveling to private dental practices throughout the state teaching expanded duties to dental assistants, hygienist and dentists.
 Rosie started her teaching career in the Shoreline Dental Hygiene Program shortly after graduation instructing in the restorative clinic.
 She has extensive experience in restorative dentistry and has also taught Dental Anatomy, Restorative Materials and Procedures and Advanced Pain Control.
 Rosie also teaches restorative skill with the EFDA program at Seattle Central Community College.
 Rosie received the 2011 Summer Institute award with the IPAC (International Education Advisory Committee).
 Students enrolled in the new 2011 study abroad program, "Oral Health Training in Bolivia: Increasing the Opportunity for Young Women Living in Poverty," will work in the Smiles Forever Dental Hygiene School in Cochabamba, Bolivia, the first and only dental hygiene training facility and clinic in Bolivia.

-Rosie is currently the interim director of the program and clinical instructor for second year clinic.
+Rosie is currently director of the program and clinical instructor for second year clinic.
 She is co-chair of SMODA and advocate of Dental Hygiene Association membership.

 Nikki Honey, DDS